Villages battle wildfires in Portugal; Europe swelters

 In France, two fires raged out of control in the region around Bordeaux in southwest France for a third consecutive day, despite the efforts of 1,000 firefighters and water-dumping planes to contain them.

-The fires have destroyed more than 3,850 hectares (9,500 acres) of forest and grassland in the region, the regional emergency said.
-It said firefighters struggled to contain the fire because of high winds and difficulty accessing the heart of the fires.
-More than 6,000 people were evacuated from campgrounds and villages in recent days.
+The fires have destroyed more than 3,850 hectares (9,500 acres) of forest and grassland, the regional emergency said.
+It said firefighters struggled to contain the fire because of high winds and the difficulty of accessing the heart of the fires.
+More than 6,000 people have been evacuated from French campgrounds and villages in recent days.

-The EU’s concerns about combustible land reached its eastern edge in Hungary, where firefighters discovered a body in a rural area where a small forest fire had burned overnight.
-The body was found Thursday morning among the ruins of a burnt farmhouse buried under a collapsed roof, the country’s disaster management authority said.

 Joseph Wilson reported from Barcelona, Spain.
 Angela Charlton in Paris, Ciarán Giles in Madrid, and Justin Spike in Budapest, Hungary, contributed to this report.